uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/sections/searching.md

 {panel end}

-If you used a Binary Search on each of the levels then you would have always had enough lives to find the pet!
+If you used a Binary Search on each of the levels then you would have always had enough lives to find the target number!
 Informally, the Binary Search algorithm is as follows:
 - Look at the item in the centre of the list and compare it to what you are searching for
 - If it is what you are looking for then you are done.